 Longueville House Cider

-Longueville House Cider is a member of Cider Ireland www.ciderireland.com
+Longueville House Cider are proud founding members of Cider Ireland www.ciderland.com

 Shipping in Ireland only.
 For international shipping please email: email@example.com

 - Cider Ireland award for Taste & Presentation 2013 Best in Class

 - Georgina Campbell's Natural Food Award 2014 for Longueville House Cider

 - Off Licence News International Cider Challenge 2012 - Bronze Medal For Packaging

 Longueville House Apple Brandy has won a Gold Award at the 6th Annual Blas na hEireann, Irish Food Awards 2013.
 These National Irish Food Awards celebrate and reward the very best tasting Irish food and drink products, and the passionate, driven producers who make it.
 All Irish companies, North and South, are invited to submit products that are commercially available to the public in three outlets.
 These products are then tasted by over 60 judges, in two tranches, resulting in the winning products being awarded Gold, Silver and Bronze medals in more than 50 categories.
 This is the biggest blind tasting of produce in the country, and the criteria on which the product is judged as well as the judging system itself was created by the Food Sciences Department of UCC.
 The Blas na hEireann Awards is a non-for profit organisation, and was created by a group of Irish producers so that quality benchmarks could be established for Irish produce on a level playing field.
 All products entered must be submitted by the producer, regardless of whether the product is made for own label or is branded.